 3Send regular feedback to your students so they can track their progress.
 Keep your students updated with how they’re doing in your class so they’ll more actively participate.
 Send them a short message or email their parents periodically to let them know how they’re performing and what they can do to improve.XIf they have additional questions or want to know what they can do to improve their grades, ask them to reach out during your office hours so you can assist them.

 4Give parents tools they can use to help their kids learn.
 Include links in your learning management system and in your weekly emails to parents that provide resources and materials that parents can use to help their kids learn at home.
-Enlisting the help of your student’s parents can help them be more engaged in class and retain the material better.XIt’s always helpful to encourage parents to get involved in their ’s education, and you can really help them out by giving them resources and materials they can use.
+Enlisting the help of your student’s parents can help them be more engaged in class and retain the material better.XIt’s always helpful to encourage parents to get involved in their children’s education, and you can really help them out by giving them resources and materials they can use.

 Tip: For a super helpful list of free online resources that parents can use, check out: https://www.cde.ca.gov/ls/he/hn/appendix1.asp.